-Safety precautions to consider and safety tips that can help when employees may be required or advised to practice physical or social distancing measures at work to prevent or slow the transmission of airborne illnesses, like coronavirus.
+Safety precautions to consider and safety tips that can help when employees may be required or advised to practice physical or social distancing measures at work to prevent or slow the transmission of airborne illnesses.

 Social distancing helps limit opportunities to come in contact with contaminated surfaces and infected people outside the home or at work.

-Keep frequently touched common surfaces clean, including telephones, desks, tools, work benches and equipment and limit unnecessary visitors in the work area.
+- Keep frequently touched common surfaces clean, including telephones, desks, tools, work benches, and equipment.

 - Instead of shaking hands, use a different noncontact method of greeting.

 - Improve ventilation and filtration for indoor spaces.

 - Use portable high-efficiency particulate air (HEPA) cleaners.

 - Move indoor activities outdoors, when it’s feasible.

 - Continue with good health and hygiene practices, like handwashing.

 It may be preferred to host an online meeting instead of a large, in-person, group meeting.
 E-mail, teleconferencing, or videoconferencing can take the place of meetings or communications that may have previously been held in-person.